 Our vision is to strengthen communities by assisting, inspiring, and empowering tomorrow’s leaders to achieve success and reach their fullest potential to shape a brighter future.

-Our mission is to help communities through supporting athletic programs, granting educational scholarships, and assisting local families to promote the values that personify Maddox.
+Our mission is to help communities through youth development programs, educational scholarships, and assisting local families to promote the values that personify Maddox.

 Maddox J. LoPriore

 At first glance, you’d think that Maddox was a typical 8-year-old boy in the third grade.
 He was always running around, full of energy, and loved to play sports and video games.
 He was the youngest of four brothers, always vying for the attention of his older brothers and to be heard by anyone who would listen.
 He was excited to tell you about his day at school and all the magical things that made an 8-year-old boy happy, but he also wanted to hear about YOU.
 At dinner, he always asked every person sitting around the table about their day and loved it when each person shared their favorite part of the day.
 He truly made everyone feel special.